Mark Pettway: 2018

 In 2018, Pettway announced that he would run against incumbent Republican sheriff Mike Hale.
 In the Democratic primary, he received 42% of the vote and advanced to a runoff election against Wilson Hale.
 He defeated Wilson Hale in the runoff on July 17.
 In his campaign, Pettway stated that he favored the use of police body cameras to help reduce crime.
 He defeated Mike Hale in the general election on November 6, receiving 51% of the vote.

 2022

 Pettway ran for re-election to a second term in 2022.
 He won the Democratic primary against three opponents with over 75% of the vote.
 Facing Republican nominee Jared Hudson in the general election, Pettway stated that violent crime in the unincorporated areas of the county was down by over 10%.
 He defeated Hudson on November 8, with 52% of the vote.

+2026

+Pettway defeated two candidates in the Democratic primary on May 19, again receiving over 75% of the vote.

 Tenure

 Pettway was sworn in on January 11, 2019, in front of over 1,000 attendees at a local church.
 In his first term, Pettway installed a deputy at every school in the county.
 He also worked with the county jail on a Renewed for Reentry Program, which worked to make inmates employable upon their release.
 When outlining his plans for 2024, Pettway said that he was focused on keeping teenagers out of danger, as well as expanding mental health response services.